 Skip to contents

 The goal of sessioncheck is to provide simple tools that can be called at the top of a script, and produce warnings or errors if it detects signs that the script is not being executed in a clean R session.
-The intended user for sessioncheck is a beginner or intermediate level R user who has learned enough about R to understand the limitations of using rm(list = ls()) as a method to clean the R session, but is perhaps not at the point that they can take advantage of sophisticated tools like targets, callr, and so on.
+The intended user for sessioncheck is a beginner or intermediate level R user who wants to take reasonable precautions to ensure that their analysis scripts execute reproducibly, but is not looking for a full-featured solution that might require substantial time investment to learn and deploy.

 For additional background see the article on why session checking is useful.